microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 ### Cake File Structure, Callbacks and Routing

 @todo navigate to src, explain the directory structure Model, Views and Controller
-@todo callback methods and lifcycles as it pertains a CakePHP and Programming in general.
+@todo callback methods and life cycles as it pertains a CakePHP and Programming in general.

 <!--
 ## Build a Blog